The 2024 season marks Jeremy O’Day’s 26th year with the Saskatchewan Roughriders.

-In December of 2015, O’Day was named assistant vice president of football operations & administration under Chris Jones.
-In this role, O’Day led many day-to-day football operations activities, including player evaluations, contract negotiations, and co-ordinating training camp, mini camps and free-agent camps.
+In December of 2015, O’Day was named Assistant Vice President of Football Operations and Administration under Chris Jones.
+In this role, O’Day led many day-to-day football operations activities, including player evaluations, contract negotiations, and co-ordinating training camps, mini camps and free-agent camps.
 He also participated in the scouting of NFL, NCAA and U Sports games.

 O’Day’s playing career in the CFL began in 1997 when he joined the Toronto Argonauts after a standout career at Edinboro University of Pennsylvania.
 He played two seasons with the Argos, winning a Grey Cup with them in 1997.